GeorgiIvanov800/myPlaylist/README.md

     JavaScript: Employs basic JavaScript for dynamic frontend interactions, without the use of advanced frameworks.
     Database Integration: MariaDB for data persistence and management.

+Data Storage and Management

+    NextCloud Integration: This application uses NextCloud for the storage and management of user files.

 License

 This project is licensed under the MIT License.